rozbb/fantastic-snarks-homework/README.md

 There's plenty of other files in `src/` as well.
 Peak around and see what they're doing.
 Hopefully the comments, as well as your code-jumping IDE will give you an idea of what's happening.
 For example `src/lib.rs` has a nice native code example in `test_merkle_tree`.
 In this example, we create a bunch of random cards, and then make those leaves in a Merkle tree (using a Pedersen hash function).
 We then check that a claimed path for some leaf corresponds to a given root.
 In this assignment we will do this, and more, in zero-knowledge.

-The first two problems will require you to add some code to `PossessionCircuit::generate_constraints`.
+The first two problems will require you to add some code to the `PossessionCircuit::generate_constraints` method.

+## How to submit

+Once you've done the problems (and optional extra credit), you will **submit your homework by zipping the `src/` folder and uploading the zip file to ELMS.** I should be able to unzip your submission into a fresh repo, and run `cargo test` and all the `cargo run` commands to check that everything is correct.

+**Do NOT zip the entire assignment folder.** I do not want 40MB of garbage partial build files.

 ## Problem 1: Proving commitment opening in ZK